bramscher/konmashi/tasks/prd-konmashi-mvp.md

         * **AC2: Entry Management:** The tenant can manage their Ideabank entries effectively.

 **3. Story 4.3: Connect to Social Media Platforms for Scheduling (MVP - Multiple Platforms)**
-    * **User Story:** "As a logged-in Tenant, I want to be able to connect to multiple social media platforms for scheduling content (with support from the Social Media Manager persona), so that I can efficiently manage my content publishing across multiple platforms.
-(See 'Agentic Personas & Team Model' for persona details and prompt seeds.)"
+    * **User Story:** "As a logged-in Tenant, I want to be able to connect to multiple social media platforms for scheduling content (with support from the Social Media Manager droid), so that I can efficiently manage my content publishing across multiple platforms.
+(See 'Agentic Droids & Team Model' for droid details and prompt seeds.)"
     * **Acceptance Criteria (ACs):**
         * **AC1: Accessible Platform Connection:** The tenant can connect to multiple social media platforms for scheduling content.
         * **AC2: Platform Connection Functionality:** The tenant can successfully connect to multiple social media platforms for scheduling content.